- Blood cancer

 When you have AML you don’t make enough red blood cells, platelets and some types of white blood cell.
 People with AML usually become unwell over a short period - usually a few days or weeks.

-Around 2,420 people are diagnosed with AML every year.
+Over 3,000 people are diagnosed with AML every year.
 Both children and adults can develop AML, but the outlook and treatment can be different.

 Around 15% of people with AML have a subtype called acute promyelocytic leukaemia (often called APL or APML).